 Selection Criteria: Previously Demonstrated Interest.
 Students must show through their application that their proposed ad hoc program of study will substantially advance a previously demonstrated academic or professional interest in a manner that would not be possible by enrolling in a Georgetown-sponsored study abroad program.
 (This is a higher standard than that applied to other study abroad applications.)

 Additional Requirement: Ad Hoc Addendum.
 As part of the online application, students must complete an "Ad Hoc Addendum."
 This form requires the student to undertake substantial research into the foreign law program with regard to contact information, academic calendar, standard course load, grading methods, examination policies, and other issues.

 Based on the information in the student's application, the Law Center will evaluate the specific overseas law program in which the student proposes to participate.
 Such evaluation will consider topics that include the faculty and curriculum available to the Georgetown Law student and the administrative infrastructure available to support their studies.
 Please note that the Law Center's past approval of a particular ad hoc program does not guarantee that similar requests in the future will be approved.

 Transferring Credits from an Ad Hoc Study Abroad Program

 The Law Center will not, under any circumstances, accept more than 12 credits from any non-Georgetown overseas program or combination of programs.
 This limit applies to students who enroll in both a non-Georgetown summer study abroad program and an ad hoc study abroad program.
-Thus, for example, a student who has earned 4 credits at a non-Georgetown summer study abroad program may transfer in only 8 more credits from an ad hoc semester abroad program.
+Thus, for example, a student who has earned 4 credits at a non-Georgetown summer study abroad program may transfer only 8 more credits from an ad hoc semester abroad program.

 - Clear account balance prior to departure.